jonspock/tessa/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `clubd` for your own use.
+You can ignore this section if you are building `tessad` for your own use.

-clubd/club-cli binaries are not included in the club-Qt.app bundle.
+tessad/tessa-cli binaries are not included in the tessa-Qt.app bundle.

-If you are building `clubd` or `club-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `tessad` or `tessa-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: